-- The business address of each of the following entities and individuals is Two Union Square, 601 Union St., Suite 3200, Seattle, WA 98101. - (2) Interests shown consist solely of founder shares (assuming the underwriters do not exercise their overallotment option), classified as Class B ordinary shares and 425,000 private placement shares to be sold in the private placement that will close simultaneously with the closing of this offering.
-The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities."
+The business address of each of the following entities and individuals is Two Union Square, 601 Union St., Suite 3200, Seattle, WA 98101.

-- (3) The shares reported herein are held in the name of our sponsor.
-Our sponsor is governed by a manager, James N. Topper, who is also the general partner of FHMLS X, L.L.C., which is the general partner of FHMLS X, L.P., which is the general partner of Frazier Life Sciences X, L.P., the sole member of our sponsor.
-As such, James N. Topper has voting and investment discretion with respect to the Class B ordinary shares held of record by our sponsor and may be deemed to have shared beneficial ownership of the Class B ordinary shares held directly by our sponsor. - (4) Does not include any shares indirectly owned by this individual as a result of their indirect ownership interest in our sponsor.
+- (2) Interests shown consist solely of founder shares (assuming the underwriters do not exercise their overallotment option), classified as Class B ordinary shares and 465,000 private placement shares to be sold in the private placement that will close simultaneously with the closing of this offering.
+The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities." - (3) The shares reported herein are held in the name of our sponsor.
+Our sponsor is governed by a board of managers, consisting of James N. Topper, David Topper, Gordon Empey and Max M. Nowicki.
+James N. Topper is also the general partner of FHMLS X, L.L.C., which is the general partner of FHMLS X, L.P., which is the general partner of Frazier Life Sciences X, L.P., the sole member of our sponsor.
+As such, each of James N. Topper, David Topper, Gordon Empey and Max M. Nowicki have voting and investment discretion with respect to the Class B ordinary shares held of record by our sponsor and may be deemed to have shared beneficial ownership of the Class B ordinary shares held directly by our sponsor.
+Each of James N. Topper, David Topper, Gordon Empey and Max M. Nowicki disclaims beneficial ownership of the shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Does not include any shares indirectly owned by this individual as a result of their indirect ownership interest in our sponsor.